Skip to content

 Being honest about what specifically hurts and what you cannot do is far more persuasive than claiming everything is terrible.
 A plaintiff who says "I have significant pain with heavy lifting and prolonged sitting, but light activity is fine" is more believable than someone claiming total disability with inconsistent evidence to back it up.

-Inconsistencies between what you told your doctor, what you said in your deposition, and what you're observed doing in daily life are defense gold.
-We'd use those inconsistencies to argue you were exaggerating the entire injury.
+Inconsistencies between what you told your doctor, what you said in your deposition, and what you are observed doing in daily life are defense gold.
+We would use those inconsistencies to argue you were exaggerating the entire injury.

 The practical fix: Be consistent and honest with your doctors and in your statements.
-Don't exaggerate.
+Do not exaggerate.
 Let your actual injury speak for itself.
 If your injury is real, the evidence will show it without you overstating it.

 Some of these mistakes are harder to fix than others.
-A gap in treatment, a recorded statement, or social media posts can't be undone.
-But they don't necessarily kill your case either.
+A gap in treatment, a recorded statement, or social media posts cannot be undone.
+But they do not necessarily kill your case either.
 It depends on what else you have.
 Before you assume your claim is dead, get an honest assessment.
-Someone who's actually handled personal injury cases on both sides can tell you where things stand and what your real options are.
+Someone who has actually handled personal injury cases on both sides can tell you where things stand and what your real options are.

-Worried you've made mistakes that could hurt your claim?
-I'll give you an honest evaluation of your case, without the sales pitch.
+Worried you have made mistakes that could hurt your claim?
+I will give you an honest evaluation of your case, without the sales pitch.
 Free consultation.

 Get Your Free Evaluation β†’